The question copywriters hear most often: “Can you make it sound like me?”

 Here are 3 ways to recognize and develop your own storytelling voice.

-1 – Look at your email messages and identify your most favorite and least favorite.
+1 – Look at the email messages you receive from others and identify your most favorite and least favorite.

 Which ones do you enjoy?
 Which ones set your teeth on edge so you keeping thinking, “I really should unsubscribe…”